The AAH produces a number of publications.

 In this new edition we have grouped jobs by theme to show the range of careers available within certain sectors and how they interconnect.
 We have also included more potential careers, including less obvious roles such as advertising, heritage tourism and museum retail, and reflected the changing job market with an extended entry on freelance work.
 There are also new sections with practical information on marketing yourself, writing CVs and finding funding.
 The further information sections accompanying each entry have also been updated.

-The Student Member's Group of the AAH also organises and runs annual full-day 'Careers in Art History' events.
+The Student Member's Group also organises and runs annual full-day 'Careers in Art History' events.
 Full details can be found on our website here.

 The Art Book